 By Carla Anderson

-The number of individuals who selected a health plan through the federal marketplace increased from 1,747 at the end of November to 13,704 as of Dec.
-28. An additional 3,236 qualified for Medicaid or the Children’s Health Insurance Program (CHIP).
-Eighty-seven percent of those selecting a health plan qualified for subsidies to help pay the cost of their premiums, compared to 79 percent nationally.
-The percentage of 18 to 34 year-olds signing up in Maine was among the lowest in the nation — just 18 percent compared to 24 percent nationally.
+More than 25,000 Maine residents enrolled in private health plans between Oct.
+1 and March 1.
+Maine is ahead of the federal government’s target for signups through five months of the initial open enrollment period.
+In addition to health plan enrollments, about 5,500 people qualified for Medicaid or the Children’s Health Insurance Program (CHIP).
+Ninety percent of those selecting a health plan qualified for subsidies to help pay the cost of their premiums, compared to 83 percent nationally.
+The percentage of 18 to 34 year-olds signing up in Maine was among the lowest in the nation — just 19 percent compared to 25 percent nationally.
 Signups among that age group are considered vital to keeping insurance costs from jumping up in 2015 and beyond.

 According to a report released by HHS, the average cost for a bronze plan —the lowest-cost option — in Maine is $328 a month.
 That’s much higher than the national average of $249 a month for a bronze policy.
 Health insurance has traditionally been expensive in Maine due to the state’s rural nature, high average age, and few insurers.
 While the marketplace may ultimately trigger more competition, the other underlying cost drivers will remain.